ARPA-SIMC/dballe/doc/fapi_reference.md

 * `handle`: The handle previously returned by idba_error_set_callback

+Return value:

+The error indicator for the function
 Remove a previously set callback.

 <a name='idba_default_error_handler'></a>
 #### idba_default_error_handler(debug)

-Parameters:

 Predefined error callback that prints a message and exits.

 The message is printed only if a non-zero value is supplied as user data
 <a name='idba_error_handle_tolerating_overflows'></a>
 #### idba_error_handle_tolerating_overflows(debug)

-Parameters:

 Predefined error callback that prints a message and exists, except in case of overflow errors.

 In case of overflows it prints a warning and continues execution
 ### Session routines

 <a name='idba_presentati'></a>